Demeter29/votc_docs/installation.md

 * Ironman saves are not compatible with the mod!

-* achievements unfortunately cannot be earned while the mod is enabled.
+* Achievements unfortunately cannot be earned while the mod is enabled.